St George's Chapel, Windsor Castle: Development of the building

-The Queen's Beasts
+The Royal Beasts

-On the roof of the chapel, standing on the pinnacles, and also on pinnacles at the sides, are seventy-six heraldic statues representing the Queen's Beasts, showing the Royal supporters of England.
+On the roof of the chapel, standing on the pinnacles, and also on pinnacles at the sides, are seventy-six heraldic statues representing the Royal Beasts.
 They represent fourteen of the heraldic animals: the lion of England, the red dragon of Wales, the panther of Jane Seymour, the falcon of York, the black bull of Clarence, the yale of Beaufort, the white lion of Mortimer, the greyhound of Richmond, the white hart of Richard II, the collared silver antelope of Bohun, the black dragon of Ulster, the white swan of Hereford, the unicorn of Edward III and the golden hind of Kent.

 The original beasts dated from the sixteenth century, but were removed in 1682 on the advice of Sir Christopher Wren.
 Wren had criticised the Reigate Stone, the calcareous sandstone from which they were constructed.
 The present statues date from 1925 when the chapel was restored.